|Claudia Kalb, photo by Hilmar Meyer-Bosse|

 My overarching hope is that this book will help chip away at stigma by humanizing the mental health conditions that affect so many people.

 --Interview with Deborah Kalb.
-Claudia Kalb is my cousin!
-She will be speaking at the Bethesda Literary Festival on April 22, 2017.
+Full disclosure: Claudia Kalb is my cousin!
 For a previous version of this Q&A, please click here.
+Claudia Kalb will be participating in the Temple Sinai Authors Roundtable in Washington, D.C., on March 25.